 “As to Eiren Packard and Aedile Landau, they ‘work’ for my sire, so to speak.
 He’s their sire too by a few more generations, and coming to my aid was part of their obligations to him.
-But he’ll ensure they are duly rewarded for fulfilling those obligations.”
+But he’ll make sure they’re rewarded for fulfilling those obligations.”

 Caroline: “Then we are in agreement, Questor,” Caroline agrees.

 GM: “Splendid,” the other Ventrue declares with another smile.

 “As to the aftermath of this mess, I suppose Peggy’s left me with a body.”
 Becky Lynne’s smile fades at those words.
 “And my brother, I suppose it’s no surprise, wants to do what keeps me safest.”

 On the helicopter ride back to Perdido House, he questioned Caroline and Becky Lynne extensively about the FBI raid.
 He concurred that it sounded like hunters.
 He was in favor of Becky Lynne staging her current pseudonym’s death to throw them off her trail.

 Caroline: Caroline can imagine some of what she feels—she’s buried a lot of ghouls.